Travelling in winter

 - sunglasses to cope with the low winter sun

-During severe winter weather, we urge you to follow this advice:
+During severe winter weather, when there may be snow and ice around, please follow this advice:

 - Stick to the main roads where you can and only travel if necessary.

 - Slow down - it can take 10 times longer to stop in icy conditions.

 - Use a high gear - this will help avoid wheel spin.

 - Accelerate gently, using low revs.
 You may need to take off in second gear to avoid skidding.

 - You may need up to 10 times the normal gap between your car and the car in front.

 - Try not to brake suddenly – it may lock up your wheels and you could skid further.

 - Be extra cautious at road junctions where road markings may not be visible.